martadinata666/Ubuntu-20.04-WiFi-RaspberyPi4B/README.md

-# Ubuntu 20.04 Wi-Fi and Cloud Init RaspberyPi 4B
+# Ubuntu 20.04+ Wi-Fi and Cloud Init RaspberyPi 4B
 How to configure Raspberry Pi 4B & Ubuntu 20.04 for headless Wi-Fi without disabling cloud-init:

 1. Image the SD Card using Raspberry Pi Imager v 1.3 selecting the 'UNBUNTU 20.04 LTS (RASBERRY PI 3/4)(64-bit) image.
 See: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview

 2. When imaging is completed, remove the SD Card and then reinsert it so that it is mounted.
 Under Windows, Raspberry Pi Imager v 1.3, software ejects the SD Card after writing the image and it will be unavailable until removed and re-inserted.

+3. Modify network-config and user-data, as needed, in sample the user will be `pi` and ras password `raspberrypi`

-3. Copy 'network-config' & 'user-data' from the 'Files to Copy to SD Card' folder in this repository, overwitting the same two files on the SD Card.
+4. Copy 'network-config' & 'user-data' from the 'Files to Copy to SD Card' folder in this repository, overwitting the same two files on the SD Card.

-4. Edit 'network-config' on the SD Card, replacing SSID and PassPhrase with your wireless access point credentials.
-Ensure the two values remain wrapped in quotes.
-Be sure not to add any externous characters and be sure to preserve the indenting as-is.
-Save the modified file to the SD Card.

 5. Eject the SD Card, then remove from the SD Card from the computer used for imaging/editing and insert it into your powered-off Raspberry Pi 4B.

 6. Power up the Raspberry Pi 4B and then Wait about 4 minutes to allow Ubuntu to boot, cloud-init to do its job, and then Ubuntu to reboot.
 If you observe with a montior, you will see the logon box appear after the first boot but it will take about two more minutes for cloud-init to show SSH keys, etc., and then reboot.
 If you try to logon before cloud-init is done the default credentials will not work as they are set by cloud-init.

-7. Logon locally if you have a monitor and keyboard attached or via SSH if headless.
-The default user is 'ubuntu' and the default password is 'ubuntu'.
-See Ubuntu Tutorial: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#4-boot-ubuntu-server

-That's it: Headless, Wi-Fi'd Ubuntu 20.04 on Raspbery Pi 4B.
+That's it: Headless, Wi-Fi'd Ubuntu 20.04+ on Raspbery Pi 4B.

 Additional Notes
 If you choose to make your own version of 'network-config' and/or 'user-data' rather than copy mine, be especially careful with editors such as Notepad++, as they may enter tab characters when you press 'enter' to start a new line.
 Tab charcters are not valid for the files, as they are consumed by cloud-init to build the netplan YAML files.
 Use two spaces for indentations.
 You must maintain the indentations for the file to be interpreted correctly.